chuckremes/ruby-io/README.md

 # ruby-io
 A clean sheet redesign of Ruby's IO class.
-Includes Synchronous and Asynchronous implementations of all major components.
+Includes Blocking and Nonblocking implementations of all major components.

 This project exists to try out some ideas.
 I expect a few blind alleys before I settle on the API that I like and a good implementation to back it.

 # Goals
 * Be considered as the new core IO classes for Ruby 3.0
+* New API
   * Provide Synchronous IO with a modern API for best single-threaded straight line performance
   * Provide Asynchronous / Nonblocking IO with a modern API for the best multi-threaded performance
+  * Make both the blocking & nonblocking APIs consistent/identical.
+Switching between them shouldn't require any (?) code changes.
 * Implement the State pattern internally to simplify error handling and eliminate a lot of hairy if/then/else logic
 * Utilize keyword arguments everywhere to simplify and clarify method signatures
 * Allow for the new IO classes to live side-by-side with the core IO classes in Ruby (no namespace conflicts)
 * New classes include a sane class inheritance and composition structure
 * Only expose POSIX-compliant functions
+  * Syscalls that are platform-specific can be sideloaded via mixins or some other mechanism
 * Allow programmer to choose Error reporting policy; built-in choices to include POSIX-style return codes with errno, and Exceptions.
 One or the other will be active per IO instance.
 * Allow programmer to choose Multithread reporting policy for when using objects across multiple threads: silent, warn, fatal options
 * Move unicode support to the periphery of the IO classes and only incur unicode overhead when the programmer chooses to use it